Escape Me Never (1947 film): Production

-The original play was first performed in England in 1933 and on Broadway in 1935.
+The original play was first performed in England in 1933, and on Broadway in 1935.
 Elisabeth Bergner appeared on stage in a revival of the play in 1942.

-In August 1943, Warner Bros announced they would make a film version of the play, as a follow- up to the popular The Constant Nymph.
-Leonore Coffee was reported as working on the script with Henry Blanke to produce and Joan Leslie mentioned as a possible star.
+In August 1943, Warner Bros announced that they would make a film version of the play, as a follow-up to the popular The Constant Nymph.
+Leonore Coffee was reported as working on the script, with Henry Blanke to produce and Joan Leslie mentioned as a possible star.

 Lupino and Flynn were announced for the film in September 1945, with Peter Godfrey attached to direct.
 Shooting started later that year.
 It was completed in February 1946.

 Lupino sang two songs in the film.
-She was meant to be billed after Flynn and Parker but protested and succeeded in being billed after Flynn.
+She was meant to be billed after Flynn and Parker, but protested and succeeded in being billed after Flynn.

 This was the last film to be released with a complete musical score by Erich Wolfgang Korngold, who retired from composing for film in 1947.(Korngold did later adapt the music of Richard Wagner for Republic Pictures' 1955 biography of Wagner, Magic Fire; he wrote some original music for that film as well.)

 Reception

 Box office

 The film took a while to be released.
-According to Variety it earned an estimated $2.3 million in rentals in the US and Canada.
+According to Variety, it earned an estimated $2.3 million in rentals in the US and Canada.

-However Warner Bros records say it earned $1,221,000 domestically and $348,000 overseas, less than its production budget, causing it to fail to recover its costs.
+However, Warner Bros records say it earned $1,221,000 domestically, and $348,000 overseas, less than its production budget, causing it to fail to recover its costs.

 Critical

-Bosley Crowther, writing for The New York Times, called the film "something harsh and unbelievable, like a terrible faux-pas in a grade-school play."
-He describes Lupino's performance as "downright embarrassing" and compares Flynn's to a "singing-waiter in a Hoboken café."
+Bosley Crowther, writing for The New York Times, called the film "something harsh and unbelievable, like a terrible faux-pas in a grade-school play".
+He describes Lupino's performance as "downright embarrassing", and compares Flynn's to a "singing-waiter in a Hoboken café".
 Crowther gives Eleanor Parker his "deepest sympathy".

-Filmink magazine called the "worst film" Flynn made at Warner Bros, adding that "If you ever see this, you’re likely to wonder (a) how the hell it got made and (b) what's with all the lederhosen?"
+Filmink magazine called it the "worst film" Flynn made at Warner Bros, adding that, "If you ever see this, you're likely to wonder (a) how the hell it got made, and (b) what's with all the lederhosen?"